Unit 3 – World at War: Lasting Legacy

 #11 - The Doolittle Raid: History Channel: Battle 360-The Doolittle Raid

 Though American morale was low after Pearl Harbor and the defeat at Bataan, the tide began to turn in the Pacific after the Doolittle Raid.
-Click and link above and watch a video clip about the Doolittle Raid.
+Click the link above and watch a short video on the Doolittle Raid.

 - What was the goal of the Doolittle Raid?

 - What had to happen for the Raid to be successful?